Gani25/image-gallery/README.md

 ## Information

-In this project there is 1 open page where user can interact and when user will click on any of the button login page will be opened.
+In this project there is 1 open page where user can interact as well as view **public images** of **other users** and when user will click on any of the button login page will be opened.
-Only one navbar I have created which I am reusing on multiple pages using thymeleaf replace.
+**Only one navbar** I have created which I am reusing on multiple pages using **thymeleaf replace**.

 There is one registration page in this page user can signup, and create an account, and during signup user have to provide the profile picture, this profile picture we are storing in DB.
 On signup new user will be created and by default his role is user and then user will be redirect to login page